- Replace the fixtures

 Freshen Caulk and Grout

 Mouldy or dirty caulk and grout can diminish the value of a bathroom, it can ruin the appearance of a clean bathroom and make things look older than what they are.
-By cleaning the grout and replacing the caulk around your fixtures such as the bath, sink and toilet, it can revitalise a dirty looking bathroom.
+By cleaning the grout and replacing the caulk around your fixtures such as the bath, sink, and toilet can revitalise a dirty-looking bathroom.
 They are relatively cheap to replace too and doesn’t require contractors if you have the know-how.

-It will improve your house quality and rating if you decide to go green with your bathroom fixtures.
-Low flow toilets, sinks and baths will help reduce how much water is being used and conserve your money.
-Water saving heads and faucets often cost similar prices to normal heads and faucets.
+It will improve your house's quality and rating if you decide to go green with your bathroom fixtures.
+Low-flow toilets sinks, and baths will help reduce how much water is being used and conserve your money.
+Water-saving heads and faucets often cost similar prices to normal heads and faucets.

 You could also go greener in your bathroom by using upcycled materials, they can be purchased at companies like Etsy and eBay.
 They can be made by yourself if you wish; there are plenty of guides and tutorials online.
-Second hand is also a good way to be greener, an older showerhead can be used as vintage.
+Secondhand is also a good way to be greener, an older showerhead can be used as a vintage.

 A cheap way to update any bathroom is to use paint, it is the most cost effective and can be adapted to what you want.
 It is time-consuming though, the bathroom may be the smallest room in the house commonly but you have to be careful about fixtures and corners.
 Painting tape will be useful when painting around the bathtub, sink, shower, and toilet.
 It can help stop awkward paint stains and splashing onto ceramic surfaces.

 Other related articles that you might also like: